ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

 Project engagement can get hung-up on high consequence, low likelihood incidents that grab headlines (e.g., oil spills, tailings dam failures).
 How can we support meaningful conversations about these events, without derailing the conversation?
-This panel will explore tools, practices, and the art and science of engaging on unplanned events.
+This panel will explore good practice and the art and science of engaging on unplanned events.

 Status: approve